HolmlundWilliam/ProstateZones/README.md

 #### Images
 The images can be downloaded from the Cancer Imaging Archive (TCIA) at the following link: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=23691656
 #### Segmentations
-The segmentations are available on Zenodo, accessible through this link: ....
+The segmentations are available on Zenodo, accessible through the DOI: 10.5281/zenodo.10718469

 ### ProstateZones Dataset Folder Structure: